Anglophile: "The Perfect Gentlemen"

 In 19th century France, Anglophilia was popular in certain elements but not with the French people in general.
 The reactionary Catholic royalist intellectual Charles Maurras took a virulently-Anglophobic viewpoint of Britain being the "cancer" of the world that made everything good rot, especially in his beloved France.
 However, the conservative French art historian and critic Hippolyte Taine was an Anglophile who greatly admired Britain as the land of "civilised" aristocratic order that at the same time embraced freedom and "self-government".
-In his youth, Taine had felt oppressed by the Catholic Church in which had been brought up by his teachers at his lycée.
+In his youth, Taine had felt oppressed by the Catholic Church in which he had been brought up by his teachers at his lycée.
 He complained that they had treated him as "a horse between the shafts of a cart".

 However, Taine distrusted the masses, saw the French Revolution as the sort of disaster caused when the mindless masses were given power and stated that giving everyone the right to vote would be like making every sailor the captain on a ship.
 For Taine, Britain embodied his ideal political system and combined the best features of both order and freedom.
 The state had limited powers, but the people instinctively deferred to the elite.
 For Taine, the essence of la grande idée anglaise (the great English idea) was "the persuasion that man was above all a free and moral person".
 Taine attributed that to the "Hebraic" spirit of the British people, which he saw as reflecting the influence of Protestantism, especially the Church of England, which Taine greatly admired.
 Taine argued that because the Protestant British had to justify themselves before God, they had to create moral rules that applied not only to others but also to themselves, which created a culture of self-restraint.
 Taine had a low opinion of ordinary British people, but he very much respected the gentlemen he met on his British trips, whom he praised for their moral qualities.

 Taine noted with some jealousy that in France the term gentilhomme referred only to a man known for his sense of style and elegance and did not refer to the man's moral qualities.
 In France, there was no equivalent to the idea of a British gentleman.
 Taine noted that the difference between the French gentilhomme and the British gentleman was that the latter not only possessed the refinement and elegance expected of the gentilhomme but also more importantly had a sense of fundamental decency and honour that prevented him from doing anything dishonourable.
 Taine believed that the reason that the British but not the French could produce gentlemen to rule their nation was that the British nobility was meritocratic and always open to those whose talents had been allowed to rise up, but the French nobility was exclusive and very reactionary.
 Taine further admired the public schools like Harrow, Eton and Rugby for their ability to mould young men into gentlemen, but he found aspects of the public schools like flogging and fagging to be barbaric.